 This recognition requirement applies not only to regular classes but also extends to children studying in two classes prior to Class-I, such as nursery, LKG (Lower Kindergarten), UKG (Upper Kindergarten), etc.

-The Children Education Allowance (CEA) is a benefit provided to all Central Government employees, including citizens of Nepal and Bhutan, who are employed by the Government of India and have children studying abroad.
+The Child Education Allowance (CEA) is a benefit provided to all Central Government employees, including citizens of Nepal and Bhutan, who are employed by the Government of India and have children studying abroad.
 However, to claim the allowance for children studying overseas, a certificate from the Indian Mission abroad is required.
-This certificate confirms that the school attended by the child is recognized by the educational authority having jurisdiction over the area where the institution is located.
+This certificate confirms that the educational authority having jurisdiction over the area where the institution is located recognizes the school attended by the child.

 Children Education Allowance (CEA) comes with tax exemptions, primarily falling under Section 80C Income Tax Act.
 The 7th Pay Commission has significantly boosted tax benefits and allowances.
 However, not all states have implemented the 7CPC recommendations, resulting in variations in CEA limits across India.